kodjunkie/onesignal-php-sdk/README.md

 - How to use this package?
 [Click here](https://github.com/kodjunkie/onesignal-php-sdk/tree/master/docs)
 - For Official documentation [click here](https://documentation.onesignal.com/reference)

+## Why use this package?

+> This is the only package out there that is unambiguous to set up, has a fluent and straightforward API.
+> All endpoints are standardized and grouped accordingly.

 ## Installation

 **NOTE:** For `Laravel` users, this package registers itself automatically.